mdevctl/mdevctl/mdevctl.rst

     Attributes can be added or deleted.
 Attributes to be deleted must be specified by their index; if an attribute is specified without an index, it is appended at the end of the attribute list.
-    Running devices are unaffected by this command; changes in the configuration are applied the next time the device is started.
+    Active devices are unaffected by this command; changes in the configuration are applied the next time the device is started.
+Depending on installed callout scripts active devices can be modified.
+With ``-l|--live`` modifications can be applied to active devices if a callout scripts supports the event ``live``.
+The option ``-d|--defined`` also direct the modification to the started device configuration.

 ``start`` *DEVICESPEC*
     Start a mediated device.
 This command can be used to start either a